Top tips for crafting a push notification strategy

 1) Segment in order to personalise

 One of the main mistakes made by brands is to send generic, unimaginative and impersonal push notifications to all their users.
-With consumers becoming increasingly annoyed by the barrage of advertising they are faced with on a daily basis, targeting your notifications is a must.
+Consumers are increasingly annoyed by the barrage of advertising they are faced with on a daily basis.
+So, targeting your notifications is a must.

 Marketing Land suggests that one way to create this personalisation effectively is to segment your users.
 Based on insights that ‘users are three times more likely to convert from a push message when it’s personalised,’ Marketing Land suggests starting ‘by segmenting users based on their in-app behaviours or known information about them from your CRM.’